kubernetes-sigs/node-feature-discovery/docs/advanced/customization-guide.md

 The `feature.node.kubernetes.io/high-level-feature = true` label depends on thw two previous rules.

-Note that when referencing rules accross multiple [`NodeFeatureRule`](#nodefeaturerule-custom-resource) objects attention must be paid to the ordering. `NodeFeatureRule` objects are processed in alphabetical order (based on their `.metadata.name`).
+Note that when referencing rules across multiple [`NodeFeatureRule`](#nodefeaturerule-custom-resource) objects attention must be paid to the ordering. `NodeFeatureRule` objects are processed in alphabetical order (based on their `.metadata.name`).